gilzoide/hello-gdextension/1.hello-c/README.md

 GDExtensions is designed for code generation, that's why the `extension_api.json` file exists: so bindings can be automatically generated for all classes and functions, including the ones added by custom forks.

 Calling `print` is simple enough without generating any code, so we'll use the raw GDExtensions API for now.
-This will also help us understand how GDExtension works behind the scenes.
+This will help us understand how GDExtension works behind the scenes.

 To call the implementation of `print`, we need to fetch it first by using `variant_get_ptr_utility_function`.
 Its arguments are a [StringName](https://docs.godotengine.org/en/latest/classes/class_stringname.html) with the function name, in this case "print", and an integer with the utility function's hash.